Shafik23/home-sweet-loan/README.md

 ### Error Handling

 Input validation is performed on the backend.
-Errors are returned as JSON objects with a descriptive error message, to be rendered to the screen by the UI.
+Errors are returned as JSON objects with a descriptive error message, to be rendered on the screen by the UI.

 ### Testing

-Unit tests have been written for the calculateMortgage function to ensure accurate mortgage calculations.
-Additional tests have been written for the mortgageHandler function to ensure proper input validation and error handling.
+Unit tests have been written for the main backend functions that implement the business logic and validate user input.